-Development of Novel Optical Science and its Application for Energy

-The research objectives in our group are "development of novel optical science and its application for energy based on nano-science".
+Keisuke Shinokita Development of Novel Optical Physics and its Application for Energy Conversion Research objectives in our group are "development of novel optical physics and its application based on nano-science for energy generation and conversion".
 We are trying to open new horizon on the energy science by introduction of nano-materials, quantum optical physics, and device application.
 The understanding of physics of emerging quantum optical phenomena in extreme low-dimensional materials are important issues toward next generation light energy sciences.

-1) Photophysics and Applications of Nanomaterials
+1) Photophysics and Applications of Nanomaterials In the nano-meter size materials (nano-material), the novel electronic and optical properties are emerged by quantum effect of electronic systems.
 Our research focuses on photophysical properties and applications of nanomaterials including carbon nanotubes, graphene, and atomically thin semiconductors in which distinct quantum effects dominate their physical properties.
-We make use of advanced optical spectroscopic techniques to clarify the physical properties of nanomaterials for developing novel energy-efficient information processing, bioimaging, and photon energy conversion technologies.
+We make use of advanced optical spectroscopic techniques to clarify the physical properties of nanomaterials for developing novel energy-efficient devices.